 One of the key elements of STaRR is the pairing of emerging researchers with a mentor who has relevant skills and experience.
-Feedback from past participants indicates that this is a highly valued part of the program.
+Previous evaluation of other research training programs and feedback from past participants indicates that mentoring is a highly valued part of the program.